sonnenhaft/exchange-currencies/ReadMe.md

 -   Added custom formatting and validation checks for currency number input
 -   I wrote tests for several important places, not for all the code.
 My intent is to show that coverage is just a number.
 Is often critical to test complex logic, rather than to imitate that everything is fine by covering with statically rendered components
 -   Added simple theeming
+-   I spend much time not to use 3rd party css/react components libs (like material design)